ant0nlo/E-commerce/README.md

 - npm install

 ### Setting Up Environment Variables
-**Create a .env file for the backend, and add the necessary variables.**
+**Create a .env file for the backend and the services, and add the necessary variables.**

 ### Running the Application
 - cd backend